openoereb/pyramid_oereb/doc/source/configuration.rst

 Also set the language of the data and if it's a federal (true) or cantonal topic (false).
 You also want to define what lookup codes are for the law_status and document types.

-Once the the configuration set, run the following command:
+Once the configuration set, run the following command:

 .. code-block:: shell